 Chapter 1 - Purpose and Background

 USCIS designates eligible physicians as civil surgeons to perform medical examinations for immigration benefit applicants in the United States.
 Civil surgeons assess whether applicants have any health conditions that could result in exclusion from the United States.

 Based on the results of the civil surgeon’s assessment, USCIS determines whether the applicant is admissible to the United States or whether the applicant is inadmissible based on health-related grounds of inadmissibility.
 The health-related grounds of inadmissibility and the medical examination of applicants are designed to protect the health of the United States population.

-The Immigration Act of 1882 first granted the Secretary of the Treasury the authority to examine aliens arriving in the United States to prohibit the entry of any “person unable to take care of himself or herself without becoming a public charge.”
+The Immigration Act of 1882 first granted the Secretary of the Treasury the authority to examine noncitizens arriving in the United States to prohibit the entry of any “person unable to take care of himself or herself without becoming a public charge.”
 The Act provided that the examination be delegated to state commissions, boards, or officers.

-The term “civil surgeon” was first introduced in the Immigration Act of 1891 as an alternative to surgeons of the Marine Hospital Service if such surgeons were not available to perform the medical examination on arriving aliens.
+The term “civil surgeon” was first introduced in the Immigration Act of 1891 as an alternative to surgeons of the Marine Hospital Service if such surgeons were not available to perform the medical examination on arriving noncitizens.

 The Immigration and Nationality Act (INA) of 1952, as amended by the Homeland Security Act of 2002, authorizes the Secretary of Homeland Security to designate civil surgeons if medical officers of the U.S. Public Health Service (USPHS) are not available.
 USCIS exercises the authority to designate civil surgeons on the Secretary’s behalf, and may designate as many or as few civil surgeons as needed.
-Since USPHS medical officers are rarely available today, civil surgeons generally provide all immigration medical examinations required of aliens in the United States.
+Since USPHS medical officers are rarely available today, civil surgeons generally provide all immigration medical examinations required in the United States.

-The civil surgeon’s primary role is to perform immigration medical examinations to assess whether aliens have any of the following medical conditions that could result in their inadmissibility:
+The civil surgeon’s primary role is to perform immigration medical examinations to assess whether noncitizens have any of the following medical conditions that could result in their inadmissibility:

 Communicable disease of public health significance;